 In all, 140 questionnaires with equal number of test papers were administered to the students.
 There was a return rate of 100%.
+The resounding return rate occurred because of the fact that students were on the verge of writing their final examination in school and as such, all were always available for guidance from their teachers towards the examinations.
+No member of the research team involved in lobbying for all to be present at the period of data collection but it occurred naturally.
 The views of the respondents are presented in the sections that follow: